yomidevs/yomitan/.github/ISSUE_TEMPLATE/bug-report.md

 (e.g. 20.11.1.1)

 **Exported settings file**
-(If you think it might be relevant, create a settings export file using the _Export Settings_ button on the settings page.)
+(If you think it might be relevant, create a settings export file using the _Export Settings_ button on the settings page and attach it to this issue.)